 ScPL is a programming language for Shortcuts that allows you to write shortcuts in text instead of dragging and dropping blocks.
-ScPL focuses on being easy to pick up and write.
+ScPL lets you work with large shortcuts easily by letting you copy and paste actions, view long shortcuts without scrolling, and type actions instead of dragging them in.
 Get Started

 See what your shortcut looks like in ScPL by uploading it in the ScPL Editor.